michaeljjacob/dotfiles/README.md

 ```

 Or use stow/chezmoi/yadm for automation, if preferred.

+Symlinks for tmux init scripts are also included.

 ## OS compatibility
 These dotfiles are compatible with Linux and macOS; OS-specific config is detected inside the config files as needed.